Beyond Vietnam: A Time to Break Silence: Aftermath

-On April 15, 1967, King participated and spoke at an anti-war march from Manhattan's Central Park to the United Nations.
-The march was organized by the Spring Mobilization Committee to End the War in Vietnam and initiated by its chairman, James Bevel.
-At the U.N.
-King also brought up issues of civil rights and the draft.
+Ten days after the Riverside Church speech, King gave one of his first speeches at Stanford University on the theme of "The Other America", briefly touching on his opposition to the war.
+The next day, on April 15, 1967, the Spring Mobilization Committee to End the War in Vietnam brought anti-war protests to California and New York.
+Upwards of 40,000 people marched in the streets of San Francisco, with Coretta Scott King addressing 5000 protesters at Kezar Stadium.
+At the same time, 125,000 marched with Martin Luther King in New York from Manhattan's Central Park to the United Nations.
+That march was also organized by the Spring Mobilization Committee and initiated by its chairman, James Bevel.
+At the UN, King brought up issues of civil rights and the draft.

 I have not urged a mechanical fusion of the civil rights and peace movements.
 There are people who have come to see the moral imperative of equality, but who cannot yet see the moral imperative of world brotherhood.
 I would like to see the fervor of the civil-rights movement imbued into the peace movement to instill it with greater strength.
 And I believe everyone has a duty to be in both the civil-rights and peace movements.
 But for those who presently choose but one, I would hope they will finally come to see the moral roots common to both.

 The same year, King nominated Buddhist monk Thich Nhat Hanh for the Nobel Peace Prize, but the prize was not awarded to anyone that year.
 Thich Nhat Hanh, who publicly held a news conference in Chicago with King in 1966, was acknowledged for urging King to oppose the Vietnam War.